Code52/code52.github.com/_posts/2012-01-16-jibbr-review.md

 ## What went well

-After being picked up by some influential tweeters, the Code52 room became the most popular room on JabbR - far surpassing our wildest expecations this far along.
+After being picked up by some influential tweeters, the Code52 room became the most popular room on JabbR - far surpassing our wildest expectations this far along.
 We also picked up some new contributors, and it was excellent to

 So we currently have a collection of *sprockets* (components which interact with users in a chat room) and *announcers* (components which periodically execute tasks and notify the chat room when new things have occurred).
 Important features include: